 It is hard to imagine online shops without visual Social Content.
 Visual Social Content creates an appealing aesthetic, enables brand loyalty and invites people to stay and linger.
 As a result, potential buyers spend more time looking at the products and the respective brand, which in turn has a significant influence on purchasing decisions (cf. iprospect, hubspot).
-Visual Social Content includes everything from social media posts and influencer content to images and videos that are sent directly to a brand.
+Visual Social Content includes everything from social media posts and influencer content to branded content, i.e. images and videos that are directly provided to your brand.
 Just as manifold as the content is, so are its possible applications.

 Ways to integrate visual Social Content

 It is not only possible to place visual Social Content profitably in your own shop.
 There are many other ways to use Social Content for marketing purposes.
 In this article, we bundle up the options to integrate visual Social Content like User Generated Content (UGC) into your marketing strategy in versatile ways.

 As the brand’s flagship, the website or online shop is a great place to embed visual Content to appear more inviting.
 There are three forms of embedding:

 Teasers are often integrated on the homepage of an online store to give a little taste of the products available for purchase.
 As the name suggests, this stream form only teases a few visuals, but does not show an all-encompassing big overview.
 The small appetizer is mostly displayed in a single row or in mosaic form.
 Our client ehrlich textil embeds a single-row teaser at the bottom of the homepage of their online store.

 The gallery or social wall is a full-page photo gallery.
 If you scroll down the page, this stream form will automatically continue to load.
 The function of this infinite scroll is to show almost endless impressions of how the products are used and set in scene by different customers in various ways.
 A gallery is a great way to create a community page and exclusively include your customers’ content from Instagram on your website.